wcarle/replicate-firebase/README.md

 This will deploy to firebase hosting any time the main branch is updated Create a service account following these instructions: https://github.com/FirebaseExtended/action-hosting-deploy/blob/main/docs/service-account.md

+Upload the secret value into github repository secrets

 Use the name `FIREBASE_SERVICE_ACCOUNT_DEPLOY` for the secret or update `.github/workflows/deploy.yml` with your service account secret name

 ## Run Locally